martinring/thesis/src/5-Partitioning.md

 > *This chapter is based on the original work "Verification Runtime Analysis: Get the Most Out of Partial Verification" [@VerificationRuntime]*

+The central means to reduce the search space during run-time and, by this, reduce the runtime of the reasoning engine is to set a certain amount of the given variables to a fixed value.
+While the general methodology has been explored in the previous chapters, the question which variables to fix in order to achieve the largest reduction of verification runtime has not been addressed yet.
+While in theory fixing one Boolean variable would reduce the search space and runtime by half, actual instances show a much smaller and less uniform reduction due to the optimizations by the proof engine.
+Some variables may hardly have an effect at all, while others may immediately cut down a day-long verification process to a few moments.
+Because of that, it is essential for verification engineers to have a clear understanding about the impact of fixing a particular variable to the verification runtime, so they can follow the general idea of fixing some variables in order to get a partial result out of the verification process covering as many cases as possible.
+However, no systematic investigation on this effect has been conducted so far.

+In this chapter, we introduce a methodology to analyze verification runtime, and to measure it practically in a meaningful way.
+The main problem is *how many* and *which* variables are fixed.
+For this, we first state a formal criterion describing an optimal solution to this problem.
+Based on that, a cost function is defined which can be used to employ stochastic and heuristic methods in order to eventually determine solutions optimized for this goal.

+Using a proof-of-concept implementation based on evolutionary algorithms, we were able to confirm the potential of the proposed methodology.
+In fact, experimental evaluations confirmed that this methodology indeed determines a set of variables to be fixed which keeps the verification runtime within specified limits while still covering as much as possible of the search space.

+In general, the methodology works for any other heuristic which optimizes with respect to a given cost function, and the proposed analysis method is independent from both the reasoning engine and the underlying logical language, i.e. we treat the reasoning engine as a completely opaque black box which either proves a proposition or not.

+This offers valuable information for designers following the approach of the previous chapters, to choose which parts of a proof offer the highest potential to be postponed for self-verification.

 ## Fixing Free Variables

 In the following, we consider a verification problem as a single